IBM/visual-inspection-auto-train/README.md

 python3 image-sync.py
 ```

-If the script is able to successfully authenticate,
+If the script is able to successfully authenticate, we'll see the following output in the console logs

 <img src="https://i.imgur.com/WNHQI8x.png" />